Women's suffrage in Alabama: Suffrage efforts continued

-Even after women in Alabama won the right to vote following the ratification of the Nineteenth Amendment, many white women were prevented from voting because of Alabama's poll tax.
-The poll tax was already difficult for some women to pay, but many voters also owed "back taxes".
+Even after women in Alabama won the right to vote following the ratification of the Nineteenth Amendment, many poor white women did not vote because of Alabama's poll tax.
 Low voter turnout among white women voters in Alabama was blamed by political researchers on a general "disinterest" in politics among that demographic.
-However Minnie Steckel discovered in her 1937 study of Alabama women voters that white women were disproportionately affected by the poll tax.
-Black women were also affected by the poll tax.
+More serious was the poll tax--you only had to pay it if you wanted to vote.
 This came to the attention of the Democratic National Committee's Women's Division which was led by Mary Dewson and Eleanor Roosevelt.
 The Women's Division started to recruit local women to fight the poll tax.
 On October 26, 1938, May Thompson Evans, assistant director of the Women's Division, spoke to Alabama women Democrats and urged them to fight the poll tax.
 Evans argued that women were being disenfranchised, but also implied that white supremacy in Alabama was threatened if white women could not vote.
 Women involved in professional organizations in Alabama worked to change local laws regarding the poll tax during the 1930s.

 Virginia Durr and the Women's Division collected more information on the poll tax.
 Durr also helped start the National Committee to Abolish the Poll Tax (NCAPT).
 Another study, published in 1942 by Eleanor Bontecou, showed that white women faced "disproportionate disenfranchisement" because of the poll tax.
 Attempts to pass federal legislation banning poll taxes failed between 1942 and 1949.
 On a local level, white Alabama women continued to fight the poll tax and lobby legislators.
 A bill passed in 1944 exempting service-members and Veterans from the poll tax helped show that the tax affected women more than men.
 By the late 1940s, white women in Alabama realized they had to face the issue of racial discrimination and the poll tax.

 In 1953, a bill to reduce the back tax accumulation period was passed in the state legislature and approved by the voters.
 This allowed a huge increase in the number of white women who were able to register to vote.
 The fight over the poll tax continued into the 1960s.
 Finally, the ratification of the Twenty-Fourth Amendment in 1964 ended the poll tax in Alabama.